The Roundabout Blog

 For many speakers, one of the biggest questions that crosses their mind is, ‘Is it worth it to publish a book?’.
 I am here to say, yes.
 Emphatically, yes.

-Last week we shared why speakers need books If that didn’t convince you, let’s talk money.
+We recently shared why speakers need books If that didn’t convince you, let’s talk money.

 A speaker with a book has the potential to gain additional revenue through the selling of their book and by leveraging their position as an expert to garner more business.
 Below we’ll explain how a self-published author nets more income; give you some easy-to-implement ideas on how to sell in person and online; and finally ways you can leverage a book into more one-on-one consultations and speaking engagements.